usaid-cs/yesterday-i-learned/random.md

 1. [This is *snooker*, not pool and *you do not have to pick a pocket for the black ball*.
 In snooker it is customary to apologise for shots where you get extremely lucky, which is why the player gave an apologetic wave to his opponent.](https://www.reddit.com/r/instant_regret/comments/3vc263/billiards_blunder/)
 1. The pattern [`aaaa aaa aaa aaaaa`](https://news.ycombinator.com/item?id=10693936) causes Windows <2000 to glitch out while assuming the format is unicode.
 1. [The least tolerant *person* wins](http://c2.com/cgi/wiki?LeastFlexibleProtocolWins) as the highest common denominator.
-1. The Greek word "Kyrios" means "lord, Lord, master" in one word.
 1. People take on [regnal names](https://en.wikipedia.org/wiki/Regnal_name), different from their own names, when they take reign.
 Queen Elizabeth might not have been called Elizabeth.
 Not all of the King Georges were called George before they were King. > *Prince Albert, Duke of York, assumed the throne as King George VI instead of using the King Albert.*
 1. Unmanaged cow herds in India scavenge for food in landfill sites.
 [They are filled with plastic.](http://topdocumentaryfilms.com/plastic-cow/)
 1. Crab sticks are also called [seafood extenders](https://google.com/search?q=seafood+extender)